12 credit hours in the Fall and Spring semesters and 6 credit hours for Summer are considered full time. Anything less is considered part time.

 New students, or students returning after taking time off, must meet with a general advisor.
 ECC students are able to register themselves using their eCentral account.
 You will need permission each semester to register online from your assigned advisor.
 You may also meet with your assigned advisor to schedule your classes.

 It would be helpful if you brought the fact sheet for your chosen program, your unofficial transcript (found on your eCentral account), and your program evaluation (found in your eCentral account).
-Be familiar with the Advising Syllabus.

 A registration status which allows a student to attend a course for no college credit.
 The student pays full tuition and may be required to complete all regular coursework.